inum9/intervion/README.md

+Intervion - AI-Based Interview System
 Project Overview
-This is a backend system for an AI-powered interview platform.
-The system allows candidates to participate in mock interviews, submit their answers to role-specific questions, and receive AI-based feedback to improve their performance.
-The application uses the Google Gemini API to evaluate the answers based on clarity, conciseness, grammar, and relevance.
-The system also estimates the likelihood of a candidate getting selected based on the AI's evaluation.
+Intervion is a backend system for an AI-powered interview platform.
+The platform enables candidates to participate in mock interviews, submit their answers, and receive AI-based feedback to improve their performance.
+The system uses the Google Gemini API to evaluate the answers and calculate the candidate’s selection probability based on their responses.

+This project is a Node.js application using Express.js and MongoDB to provide a robust backend solution.

 Features
-AI-Driven Interview System:
+AI-Driven Interview System: Allows candidates to participate in mock interviews by answering role-specific questions asked by AI.

-Conduct mock interviews where AI asks questions based on the role of the candidate (e.g., Developer, Designer, Recruiter).

-AI-Based Answer Evaluation:

-After each answer, the AI evaluates the response and provides short, actionable feedback on how to improve the answer.
+AI-Based Answer Evaluation: After each answer, the AI evaluates the response and provides concise and actionable feedback on how the candidate can improve.

-Selection Probability:

-The system calculates the probability of the candidate getting selected based on their performance and AI feedback.
+Selection Probability: The system calculates the likelihood of the candidate getting selected based on their performance.

-Interview Summary:

-After the interview is completed, the system generates a summary of the candidate's performance, including feedback and selection probability.
+Interview Summary: Generates a summary of the interview after completion, including feedback and the selection probability.

-Mock Interview Scenarios:

-The system supports different roles such as Developers, Designers, and Recruiters, each with role-specific questions.

-Integration with Google Gemini API:

-The system uses the Google Gemini API for analyzing and generating AI feedback based on the candidate's answers.
+Support for Multiple Roles: Candidates can choose different interview roles (e.g., Developer, Designer, Recruiter) and the system will generate questions specific to that role.

 Tech Stack
-Node.js - Server-side JavaScript runtime.
+Node.js: JavaScript runtime for building server-side applications.

-Express.js - Web framework for building RESTful APIs.
+Express.js: Web framework for building REST APIs.

-MongoDB - NoSQL database to store candidates' information and interview records.
+MongoDB: NoSQL database for storing candidate and interview data.

-Mongoose - ODM for MongoDB to define schemas and interact with the database.
+Mongoose: ODM (Object Document Mapper) to interact with MongoDB.

-Google Gemini API - To generate AI feedback and evaluate candidate responses.

-Axios - For making HTTP requests.
+Google Gemini API: For evaluating candidate answers and generating AI-based feedback.

-Swagger UI - For automatic API documentation.
+postman: For automatically generating and viewing API documentation.

-JWT Authentication - For secure user authentication and authorization.
+JWT Authentication: For secure user authentication and authorization.
 Setup & Installation
 Prerequisites
-Before you begin, ensure that you have the following installed:
+Make sure you have the following installed:
 Node.js (v14.x or above)

-MongoDB (Local or Atlas for remote setup)
+MongoDB (local or remote using MongoDB Atlas)
 Google Gemini API Key (for AI feedback)

-Postman or any other API testing tool (for testing)
+Postman (for testing API endpoints)

 Installation
 Clone the repository: